ahsu1230/mathnavigatorSite/orion/README.md

   user: "root"
   pass: "<YOUR_PASSWORD_GOES_HERE>"
 ```
-Rememeber the password you saved for MySql?
+Remember the password you saved for MySql?
 Paste that password in between the quotations!

 After that, start the web server with this:
 ```